-9. Have an aperitif at Plaza Trilusa
+9. Having an aperitif in Piazza Trilusa

-11. Touring the Via Portuense
+11. Walk along Via Portuense

 The Porta Portese is located at the end of this street and is one of the entrances to the neighborhood behind the wall that surrounds part of it.
-Through it, you will access the less touristic Trastevere and if you go there on Sunday morning you will find one of the most popular street markets in Rome.
+Through it you will access the less touristic Trastevere and if you go there on Sunday morning you will find one of the most popular street markets in Rome.

 Urban culture is very present in the Trastevere area and therefore you will have the chance to attend more than one interesting show in this neighborhood.
-Best of all, late in the day in Piazza Santa Maria or Piazza Trilusa, you won't even have to pay an entrance fee because there are many (and very good) street performers in this neighborhood.
+Best of all, late in the day in Piazza Santa Maria or in Piazza Trilusa you won't even have to pay an entrance fee because there are many (and very good) street performers in this neighborhood.

-14. Spending your last night there
+14. Spend your last night there

 Ana's Traveller Tip

-How to get there
+How to get to Trastevere

-Duration of tours
+Duration of the tours

 Where to eat

-Another recommendation is not to shy away from dishes that seem "simple" or "typical": I can attest that a Margherita pizza or a plate of pasta arrabbiata in Rome will be a heavenly bit of food that no other imitations from around the world can even compare.
+Another recommendation is not to shy away from dishes that seem "simple" or "typical": I can attest that a margherita pizza or a plate of pasta arrabiata in Rome will taste like nowhere else in the world.

 Visiting Trastevere with children